A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Numerical Simulation

-\textbf{Cart Pole with Friction: } This is a CITO example taken from \cite{Howell2022}.
-A cart pole with friction is a nonlinear dynamic system constructed by two generalized coordinates (cart position $x_c$ and pole angle $\theta_p$), one control input $\tau_c$ exerting in cart, and one Coulomb friction between cart and ground.
-We define the system state as $x = [x_c, \theta_p, \Dot{x}_c, \Dot{\theta}_p]^T$.
-The goal is to generate a swing motion of the pole from $\theta_p = 0$ to $\theta_p = \pi$ by driving the cart with $\tau_c$ while the system is subjected to the Coulomb friction in the form of BVI.
-Here, we define $x_{ref}(t) \equiv x_{e}$.
+where $Q_T, Q_x, Q_{u}$, and $Q_{\lambda}$ are weighting matrices, $x_{e}$ is the terminal state, and $x_{ref}(t)$ is the reference trajectory.
+We consider an example called \textit{Cart Pole with Friction}, which is taken from \cite{Howell2022}.
+A cart pole with friction is a nonlinear and nonsmooth dynamic system governed by DVI, which is constructed by two generalized coordinates (cart position $x_c$ and pole angle $\theta_p$), one control input $u_c$ exerting in the cart, and one Coulomb friction $\lambda$ between cart and ground.
+We define the system state as $x = [x_c, \theta_p, \Dot{x}_c, \Dot{\theta}_p]^T$, subsequently, the dynamics are given by